-When placing the system in the operating position, ensure that the cables at the rear of the system do not catch or bind as you push the system unit back into the rack.
+When placing the system into operating position, ensure that the cables at the rear of the system do not catch or bind as you push the system unit back into the rack.

-1. Unlock the blue safety rail latches (A) by lifting them upward.
+1. Unlock the blue rail safety latches (A) by lifting them upward.
+The rail safety latches are located near the middle of the system.